 To influence people, they must respect you, and often that requires that the company’s management need to change the way they interact with people, make decisions in their company and how they communicate those decisions with their teams.
 Change is difficult for people to accept and even more difficult for PR practitioners to motivate in a company, because to truly be successful at implementing change, people first need to accept that something is wrong with how things are currently done, accept accountability for what has been done and then become positive about the new action that is required and committed to its fulfillment.
 Now try and convince people who have been leading or managing the same way for decades that they have been wrong all along - welcome to the world of PR.
 This is the challenge we face and which many companies face - Change Management.

-Leaders who haven’t achieved the ultimate success in their companies, haven’t achieved it, because their people are demotivated, employees feel demoralized by the treatment they receive, they don’t know what the vision or mission is of the company.
+Leaders who haven’t achieved the ultimate success in their companies, haven’t achieved it, because their people are demotivated, employees feel demoralised by the treatment they receive, they don’t know what the vision or mission is of the company.
 People go to work without any purpose.
 The leaders are locked up in their offices, mostly behind closed doors, and inaccessible.
-The employees just do what they are told and don’t take initiative, they don’t try anything different and they don’t work any harder, because no one recognizes when they work harder, they just recognize when they are not there.
+The employees just do what they are told and don’t take initiative, they don’t try anything different and they don’t work any harder, because no one recognises when they work harder, they just recognise when they are not there.

 This is how leaders create toxic work cultures and how it affects the bottom-line.